DevOps4Networks/IOX-Notes/How_To_Reset_To_Factory_Settings/README.md

-#How to reset the IR829 to factory settings
+#How to Reset the IR829 or IR809 to Factory Settings

 There are two ways to manually reset an IR829 or an IR809 to factory settings, depending on the version of IOS installed.
 The reset button for the IR829 is under the screwed down plate that covers the mini-USB console port.
 The reset button for the IR809 is next to the power socket and mini-USB port.
 You will need a paperclip or similar to press the reset button.